ajakaja/ajakaja.github.io/_posts/2023-10-24-divergence.md

 # 4. Other Shapes and Multipoles

-If you stare at this for a while you realize that it generalizes to a lot more than just point charges.
 In fact every example charge distribution from elementary E&M has an expression as a delta function.
-It's just that we're not very good at using delta functions so we don't normally write them that way.
+It's just that we're not very... good... at using delta functions so we don't normally write them that way.

 Here are two classic examples from intro E&M, plus the electric fields that you get from applying Gauss's law to their symmetries: